ClaraCrazy/ClaraCrazy/README.md

 ## ❤️ Support me

 <div align="center">
-<p>Since I work full-time on the open-source projects, I heavily rely on donations from you, the people that enjoy said work so I'd be grateful if you could send me a dollar or two.
-All the money goes towards paying for rent, food & drinks, stupid video games, and most importantly cookies🍪</p>
+<p>Since I work full-time on open-source projects like [Xtreme](https://github.com/ClaraCrazy/Flipper-Xtreme), I heavily rely on donations from people like you that use & appreciate my stuff.
+So, if you can spare a dollar or two, I would really appreciate that.
+All the money goes towards paying rent, essentials like food, drinks etc, and most importantly it will be used to fuel my cookie addiction🍪</p>

 <a href="https://paypal.me/RdX2020" target="_blank">
   <img src="https://img.shields.io/badge/Donate-PayPal-blue.svg?style=for-the-badge&logo=Paypal&logoColor=white" alt=paypal style="margin-bottom: 5px;"/>